Alvin Pearman

-Francis Alvin Pearman, II (born August 10, 1982) is an American professor and former American football running back.
-He was drafted by the Jacksonville Jaguars in the fourth round of the 2005 NFL Draft.
-During his career he played for the Jacksonville Jaguars, Seattle Seahawks, and Tennessee Titans.
-He played football for the Virginia Cavaliers.
+Francis Alvin Pearman, II (born August 10, 1982) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Virginia Cavaliers and was selected by the Jacksonville Jaguars in the fourth round of the 2005 NFL draft.
+During his NFL career, he played for the Jaguars, Seattle Seahawks, and Tennessee Titans.
 He received his B.S. from the University of Virginia in 2005.